Kathmandu Doc Lab 2025

 Mahera Omar | Pakistan

-A fisherwoman from Karachi collects firewood from the city’s mangrove forest.
-A boatman’s engine sputters black fumes on Lahore’s river Ravi.
+A fisherwoman collects firewood from Karachi’s mangrove forests.
+A melancholy dog sits on a sea wall, just being.
 In the skies, a toxic haze hovers, shortening lifespans.

 Mannu Mon